kimkimani/guruspedia/content/articles/kubernetes-cluster-pipeline-using-github-actions/index.md

     alt: Kubernetes Cluster CI/CD pipeline Deployments using GitHub Actions and EKS
 ---

 In this tutorial, you will go through the steps of automating Kubernetes deployment with GitHub Actions.
-This guide will teach you how to create a GitHub Actions workflow that automates [Kubernetes deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) using GitHub.
+This guide will teach you how to create a GitHub Actions workflow that automates EKS [Kubernetes deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) using GitHub.
 <!--more-->

 ### Introduction